tonyx/Sharpino/docs/aggregate_caching_report.md

 # Aggregate Invalidation & L2 Cache Flow Report

-This report outlines the mechanisms behind aggregate cache invalidation, details the role of the L2 SQL Cache, and summarizes what is (and isn't) stored in L2, providing a big-picture overview of the Sharpino cache architecture.
+This report outlines the mechanisms behind aggregate cache invalidation, details the role and operation of the multi-tier Level 2 (L2) Distributed Cache for `AggregateCache3`, and summarizes what is (and isn't) stored across L1 and L2 cache layers in Sharpino.

 ---

 ## 1. Aggregate Cache Invalidation & Update Flows

-When an aggregate is modified or updated on a node, there are two distinct backplane message types that trigger cache invalidation on peer nodes: **EntryRemove** (eviction) and **EntrySet** (state update).
+When an aggregate is modified or updated on a node, there are two distinct backplane message types that trigger cache actions on peer nodes: **EntryRemove** (eviction) and **EntrySet** (state update).

 ### Flow A: Explicit Eviction / Clean (EntryRemove)
 When an aggregate is explicitly evicted (e.g., calling `Clean`):